Spectra (mathematical association): Board

+Many prominent mathematicians have served on the Spectra board, including Robert Bryant, Ron Buckmire, Moon Duchin, Mike Hill, Lily Khadjavi, Doug Lind, and Emily Riehl.

-Out and Ally Lists
+Out and Ally lists

 Spectra maintains a list of mathematicians who are out in the LGBTQIA+ community as well as a list of allies for the community.
 The goal of the list is to serve as support for mathematicians at various places on their own LGBTQ+ journeys and also as a resource for people looking to learn more about the climate at various universities.
 Each mathematician on the list has a profile with, e.g., name, position, location, pronouns, and contact preferences.
 Any identity words or pronouns listed were given by the person being profiled when they completed an online form to be listed.

-Activism and Engagement
+Activism and engagement

-Given that Spectra's origins are steeped in activism, it makes sense that the organization continues to advocate on behalf of LGBTQIA+ mathematicians.
-For instance, the association is working with scholarly publishers around transgender mathematicians and their names in published works.
+Spectra continues to work toward increased visibility of LGBTQIA+ mathematicians, through conferences, workshops, panel discussions, and designated lectures.
+The association is also working with scholarly publishers around transgender mathematicians and their names in published works.

-Spectra continues to also work toward increased visibility of LGBTQIA+ mathematicians, through conferences, workshops, panel discussions, and designated lectures.